“Your father is sick”

 Israel and Palestinian territories.

 “Ridge of hills” is shekem in Hebrew.
 That could be a play on words, referring to Shechem, a hill-framed village his sons looted (Genesis 34:25-29).

 A race of people from what is now Syria, but who scattered throughout the Middle East.

 Jacob adopts Joseph’s two sons, Manasseh and Ephraim.
-To understand what that means, all we have to do is look at a map showing the 12 tribes of Israel—such as the map on page 187 in A Visual Walk Through Genesis.
+To understand what that means, all we have to do is look at a map showing the 12 tribes of Israel.
 There is no tribe called “Joseph.”
 But there is a tribe called “Manasseh” and a tribe called “Ephraim.”
 In a sense, Joseph got two tribes named after him—one for each son.
 Why do you think Jacob picked Joseph for this honor?

 Another mystery from this chapter is what Jacob was talking about when he gave Joseph “An extra portion of land that I took from the Amorites with my sword and bow” (48:22).
-Miller offers some speculation.
 What do you think about it?